What Style of Beer Should You Drink? How to Choose a Beer You’ll Actually Like

 Click here to learn what beer styles fall under the malty and sweet beer profile, and 10+ “malty and sweet” beer suggestions.

-If you prefer your meat to be smoked, You might like smokey beers.
+If you prefer your meat to be smoked, you might like smoky beers.

-Smoke beers are just what you’d think they are.
+Smoky beers are just what you’d think they are.
 Smoky.
-Lots of smoke beers also have a woody and sometimes burnt flavour.
-If you’re a fan of anything with a “woody” flavour or if you prefer your barbecued meats with a lingering taste of charcoal, you will love smoked beers.
+Lots of smoky beers also have a woody and sometimes burnt profile.
+If you’re a fan of anything with a “woody” flavour or if you prefer your barbecued meats with the lingering taste of charcoal, you will love smoked beers.

 Click here to learn what beer styles fall under the smoke beer profile, and which ones you should try first.

-Fruit and spice beers are perfect for anyone with a slight sweet tooth and are looking to step out of their beer comfort zone or try something new.
+Fruit and spice beers are perfect for anyone with a sweet tooth who are looking to step out of their beer comfort zone or try something new.
 The best part about drinking a fruit or spice beer?
-These unique brews are super versatile, can be drunk at any time of the year.
+These unique brews are super versatile and can be drunk at any time of the year.